 Hotels and accommodation in Uganda

-Uganda safari hotels and accommodation are available in all major towns like Kampala and Entebbe, near every tourist attraction and Uganda game parks.
+Uganda hotels and accommodation are available in all major towns like Kampala and Entebbe, near every tourist attraction and Uganda game parks.
 Luxury hotels, exclusive safari lodges, up market tented camps, backpacking facilities, budget guest houses, bush camps, bed and breakfast, self catering facilities… it’s a very long list.

-Safaris to Uganda are arranged through a number of Uganda tour operators who will tailor and make suitable safari packages covering Uganda safari tours, hotels and accommodation.
+Safaris to Uganda are arranged through a number of Uganda tour operators who will tailor and make suitable safari packages covering Uganda tours, hotels and accommodation.
 All packages are fully guided and include services of professional tour guides